(I'll kick ya!) Kick in the ass (It's comin') Kick in the ass

 Something struck me in the rear!

-- In an episode of SpongeBob SquarePants, Spongebob broke his butt.
+- In the episode "Saftey Freak" (AKA "I Had an Accident"), Spongebob breaks his butt in a sand-boarding accident.
 The doctor tells him he's lucky and warns him that if he's not careful, he could end up "like that poor creature there, in the iron butt.".
 Aforementioned iron butt takes up half of the screen while shown, and doesn't appear to be completely shown.

 Guy in iron butt: Oh, man.
 It itches.

-- When The Simpsons go to Australia, "Booting" (administered by an angry-looking man wearing an over-sized boot) is a form of corporal punishment.
+- In "Bart vs. Australia", the Simpsons go to Australia, "Booting" (administered by an angry-looking man wearing an over-sized boot) is a form of corporal punishment.
 It's even on the country's flag (shown atop this page).
 Also, disparaging the boot is a bootable offense.

 - "Lisa's Date with Density" has this: